 The cost of the tolls varies based on demand, and FDOT — not the concessionaire — sets the rates to regulate demand and provide reliable travel times on I-4.
 The rate structure, which FDOT is currently developing, will be designed to help keep cars in the Express Lanes moving at 50 mph.
 As a comparison, drivers on 95 Express in Miami pay a minimum of $0.50 and a maximum of $10.50 to travel seven miles (that project will be 22 miles upon completion in 2015).
-95 Express is maintained through variable, or “congestion,” pricing.
-The I-4 Ultimate Express Lanes will also be variable priced toll lanes, and the general use lanes will continue to be free, as they are today.
+95 Express is maintained through dynamic, or “congestion,” pricing.
+The I-4 Ultimate Express Lanes will also be dynamic priced toll lanes, and the general use lanes will continue to be free, as they are today.
 Drivers will be able to enter and exit the Express Lanes in several locations along the 21-mile project zone, so not only is the toll based on congestion but also the distance the driver travels.

 There are a few vehicle types that will be prohibited from using the lanes.
 At this time, heavy trucks will not be allowed in the Express Lanes.
 The types of trucks permitted in the Express Lanes are part of an ongoing discussion at the state level and may be based on the number of axles or weight.
 No trailers of any kind will be permitted, regardless of the type of vehicle towing it.
 As we get closer to the project start date, more information will become available.

 Express Lanes are currently operating successfully on I-95 in Miami and on I-595 in Fort Lauderdale.
 Managed lanes projects are also currently under development across the state, including I-75 in South Florida.